wietzesuijker/alertzarr/README.md

 - Query the **EODC STAC API** for Sentinel-2 L2A Zarr v2 assets (the same API response also includes thumbnails/true-color previews for context).
 - Run real GeoZarr conversions via `eopf-geozarr`, writing outputs to MinIO/S3 (with an explicit placeholder fallback when no EODC Zarr is available).
 - Generate STAC Item JSON and upload it to MinIO alongside derived assets.
+- Emit TiTiler-ready viewer + TileJSON links whenever `TITILER_BASE_URL` is configured so you can open the converted GeoZarr immediately.
 - Emit a run summary with timestamps, source scene metadata, and output URLs.

 The intent of this repository is to demonstrate an end-to-end, automation-ready path from disaster alert ingestion to **real GeoZarr artefacts built from the EODC catalog**.
 Keeping scene discovery fully within the EODC STAC ecosystem ensures reproducible metadata, consistent permissions, and fewer moving parts.